danielmarkjohn/meta-bibles/README.md

-# Bible Data for APIs
+# OpenSource Bible APIs SuperSeach Download

 This repository contains a comprehensive database of Bible translations in JSON format.